 From India, Bangalore

-First of all, conduct a domestic enquiry on the complaint.
+First of all, conduct a domestic inquiry on the complaint.

-1. Conduct a confidential enquiry about both the male and female employees who are involved in the issue.
+1. Conduct a confidential inquiry about both the male and female employees who are involved in the issue.
 There may be hidden points that are not brought to light by both the parties.

 2. Gather all the details and summon both the parties to the complaint separately and record both versions.